populationgenomics/gnomad-browser/browser/about/about.md

 ## The OurDNA Browser

 ### Overview
-The OurDNA browser provides access to key summary statistics and allele frequency information from from the OurDNA program and contributing projects.
+The OurDNA Browser provides access to key summary statistics and allele frequency information from from the OurDNA program and contributing projects.
 It contains data from healthy individuals that self-identify as having ancestry from Australian multicultural communities represented in the OurDNA program.
-Data from the OurDNA browser is designed to integrate with clinical pipelines to support researchers and doctors to find disease-causing genes, understand diversity and improve medical treatments for Australians of diverse backgrounds.
+Data from the OurDNA Browser is designed to integrate with clinical pipelines to support researchers and doctors to find disease-causing genes, understand diversity and improve medical treatments for Australians of diverse backgrounds.

 The current browser release (August 2025) contains data from OurDNA participants who self-identify as having Australian Filipino ancestry only.
 Version 1 of the OurDNA dataset is composed of:
   - 2,211 genomes